zeus-dev/hrgf-task/README.md

 ## 🎯 Overview

-This project demonstrates a complete automated Kubernetes deployment pipeline for a "Hello World" web application.
+This project demonstrates a complete automated Kubernetes deployment pipeline for a "Nainika store" web application.
 The solution implements modern DevOps practices using Infrastructure as Code, containerization, Kubernetes orchestration, and automated CI/CD pipelines.

 ### ✅ Core Requirements Implemented